-The new versions include couple of new filter hooks that are not of big interest to most users, but may be helpful for specific needs.
+The new versions include a couple of new filter hooks that are not of big interest to most users but may be helpful for specific needs.

 The biggest change in this version is how the stopwords page works: now it is possible to remove all stopwords without having the stopword list automatically repopulate from the default stopwords.
 Now there’s an “Add default stopwords” button that does that.
 If you are upgrading from an older version of Relevanssi and notice your stopwords missing, clicking the “Add default stopwords” should restore your old stopwords.